mum4k/termdash/README.md

 to the Google's CLA, and code review requirements.

-As stated above the primary goal of this project is to develop readable, well designed code, the functionality and efficiency comes second.
-With that please expect rather more detailed code review.
-Please read the [design guidelines](doc/design_guidelines.md) before contributing.
+As stated above the primary goal of this project is to develop readable, well designed code, the functionality and efficiency come second.
+This is achieved through detailed code reviews, design discussions and following of the [design guidelines](doc/design_guidelines.md).
+Please familiarize yourself with these before contributing.

+## Contributing widgets

+If you're developing a new widget, please see the [widget development](doc/widget_development.md) section.

 # Project status